Broward Criminal Lawyers

 Manufacture and Sale

-It is unlawful to make (develop) or sell marijuana or have marijuana with the plan to do distribute or to purposely maintain a property on which these exercises occur.
-Punishments change as indicated by the amount fabricated or sold, and whether the wrongdoing was submitted in a drug free zone, for example, a school or church (a factor that expands the pertinent punishments).
+It is unlawful to make (develop) or sell marijuana or have marijuana with the plan to distribute or to purposely maintain a property on which these actions occur.
+Punishments change as indicated by the amount fabricated or sold, and whether the wrongdoing was done in a drug free zone, for example, a school or church (a factor that expands the pertinent punishments).

 Manufacture and sales (or possession with intent to manufacture or sell):

-Manufacturing, selling, or having marijuana with the aim to do as such, is a third degree crime, culpable with up to five years in jail.
+Manufacturing, selling, or having marijuana with the aim to do such, is a third-degree crime, culpable with up to five years in jail.

 Manufacture or sales (or possession with intent to manufacture or sell) within 1,000 feet of a drug free area: